AWinterman/simple-scuttle/README.md

 own module to implement the protocol.
 As such this module bears great fidelity to the paper-- many decision that [npm.im/scuttlebutt][] leave to the client are in fact specified in the paper that describes the protocol.
-Others, such as resolution of update conflicts, are left to the user through to specify through function argument rather than subclassing.
+Others, such as resolution of delta conflicts, are left to the user through to specify through function argument rather than subclassing.
 I intended to replicate terminology from the paper faithfully, subject of course to the restrictions imposed by the format and language (javascript rather than maths).

 # TODO: #
-- Make sure Gossip.version is updated if need be by external updates.
+- Make sure Gossip.version is updated if need be by applicaiton of external deltas.
 - A parent constructor to ensure uniquenes of id, uniformity of mtu, etc.

 [npm.im/scuttlebutt]: https://npmjs.org/package/scuttlebutt